 All of these are set up as Operating Divisions of The Digital Gryphon llc, which is not yet producing any profit, nor paying me a salary.
 I am currently working additional part-time jobs to cover my expenses.
 This leaves me very little time or energy to pursue my Fine Art Photography, Queer poetry & design, to blog here regularly, or keep GenderQueer.Life updated, much less expanded.

-At 25, I was fighting to keep my tribe from dying out; getting old seemed unlikely.
-Now at 60 I’m living with a variety of chronic physical and mental challenges.
 “How can I support you and your work?” you ask.
 Good question; here are some ideas.

 Buy Something For Yourself Or Someone You Know

 Purchases of my books or my photography and design work from an authorized Production Partner earns me a Designer Royalty (the rate and amount varies by partner and item).
 I earn a small fee for purchases made through Affiliate Marketing ads placed on this site and purchases from the links at The Tarot Shop page.

 Advertising is expensive; most independent artists can’t compete with large corporations or political organizations buying advertising or bidding for online ad spots.
 Fortunately ‘word of mouth’ (or ‘word of mouse‘ online) is not only less-expensive; it tends to be more effective.
 Personal recommendations still carry weight.
 When you share a post from my Facebook business page or a design or item from my online shops you introduce the work to new fans.
 At the same time you give a boost to the algorithms sites use when deciding which pages or posts to share, and how high on the list.